 |2.
 Nanogold |

 Make some gold dust with really small-sized particles - 100 nanometer at most - and embed them in ordinary glass.
 Bingo!
 You have created stained glass with a deep red color as shown below:

-embedded in a transparent medium make for vivid colors.
-So do nanoparticle of
+that are embedded in a transparent medium make for vivid colors.
+So do nanoparticle of other

 The fact is that ancient craftsmen did somehow manage to produce glass containing metal nanoparticles, producing some color effects that we only understood recently, with the advent of nanotechnolgy and things like "plasmonics".
 Here is an example:

-of color on ceramics or in stained glass and so on comes from
+a lot of color on ceramics or in stained glass and so on comes from "nanotechnology".